LibrePDF/OpenPDF/README.md

 * Encryption: You can encrypt PDF documents for security purposes.
 * Page Layout: OpenPDF allows you to set the page size, orientation, and other layout properties.
 * Kotlin module for easy creation of PDF files using Kotlin.
+* Render PDF files as images using openpdf-render.

 ## Use OpenPDF as Maven dependency